-- enable the rt configuration attribute - enable the rt\memory attribute (auto is recommended) - consider enabling the numatume attribute (auto is recommended) - configure the cpuset attribute as described below - consider disabling memory ballooning; see instructions below
+- enable the rt configuration attribute - enable the rt memory attribute (auto is recommended) - consider enabling the numatume attribute (auto is recommended) - configure the cpuset attribute as described below

 Configuring the cpuset attribute for a real-time VM requires some understanding of the host system's CPU topology.
-Use the cpu-topology command to see a display of the host system's CPU topology:
+Use the hwtopo or the cpustat command to see a display of the host system's CPU topology. hwtopo displays the layout of NUMA nodes, CPU cores, and logical CPUs.
+The following example shows the command output for a multi-threaded architecture with multiple NUMA nodes: